About the Lydney area

-Rental property prices have been fairly static over the last few years but are expected to rise.
+Rental property prices have been fairly static over the past few years but are expected to rise.
 Property styles range from small purpose-built and converted flats to large country houses.

 Lydney has excellent transportation links, with an extensive bus service and easy access to motorway networks.
-The town has its own mainline train station and is within 30 miles of Bristol International Airport.
+The town has a mainline train station and is within 30 miles from Bristol International Airport.

 Education and schools

 Within the area, there is an excellent choice of pre-schools, infants and junior schools, high schools, sixth forms, colleges, universities and nationally renowned private schools.

 School catchment areas are not an issue in Lydney.
 Children are transported to school via school buses or public transport.
 All of the outlying villages can benefit from this service.